 “On a daily basis, your managers will come up to you to say thanks.
 The small things really count.”

 It makes me feel confident to say that I work at KPMG.
 The reputation of the firm carries weight.
-Clients have faith in us that we are well trained and skilled.
+Organisations we audit have faith in us that we are well trained and skilled.
 People on the street know the name.